Programs & Resources

 - Scan for a microchip.
 More and more shelters and rescues microchip cats before adoption to increase their chances of finding their way back home if they become lost.
 Please take the cat to a vet clinic or shelter where they will be happy to scan the cat at no charge.

-- Post flyers around the neighborhood, vet clinics, pet supply stores, groceries stores, community bulletin boards, etc. It is not uncommon for cats to wonder several kilometers away from home so don’t restrict your flyers to the immediate vicinity only.
+- Post flyers around the neighborhood, vet clinics, pet supply stores, groceries stores, community bulletin boards, etc. It is not uncommon for cats to travel several kilometers away from home so don’t restrict your flyers to the immediate vicinity only.
 While you are posting your flyers be sure to check out any posters for missing cats.

 - Social media.
 Post a picture and description of the cat you found to your social media accounts and ask friends to share.
 Make sure the post has instructions on how to contact you.